lucorine/ThePinkLadies/README.md

 # ThePinkLadies
-This is a Google CSSI project.
+This is a Google CSSI project
-contributors:
+Developers:
 -Mabel Felix
 -Corine Lu
 -Adrian Mendoza